Yaz culture: Research

 Some Yaz I hand-made decorated pottery sites were investigated in southern Turkmenistan (previously northern Parthia).
 Some Yaz I strata was found in Parthia at Elken Depe, Ulug Depe and the northern mound at Anau, and all complexes overlie Namazga-Tepe VI type of Late Bronze Age strata.
 Unlike the Bronze Age centres, the Early Iron Age Yaz I settlements were much larger, in Elken Depe c.
 12 ha, ringed with ramparts, while the citadel stood on a 6 m platform.
 At the site in Anau was found iron sickle from Yaz I period dated to the beginning of the 1st millennium BC.
 Askarov argued that it cannot be excluded that the Elken Depe was then the capital of northern Parthia.

-There 20 Iron Age sites of Yaz I–III culture (1400–300 BC) in Serakhs oasis, the sub delta of Tedjen River in southern Turkmenistan.
+There have been found 20 Iron Age sites of Yaz I–III culture (1400–300 BC) in Serakhs oasis, the sub delta of Tedjen River in southern Turkmenistan.
 The sites follow the irrigation system, with average distance of 123 m between sites and rivers, however there is some scientific uncertainty about the irrigations in the Iron Age.
 The average distance between Yaz sites is 879 m.
 Most of them are dated to Yaz II–III periods, but once was found Yaz I decorated pottery.
 In the northern cluster of the sites mostly there is no trace of later occupation, indicating they were abandoned in the Iron Age.

 At the village Anaw east of Ashgabat in Turkmenistan are two mounds (kurgans), of which the south kurgan's Iron Age materials (Anaw IV) from ca. 900 to 650 BC, like ceramics and metals, are related to those of Yaz I.

-Regarding Turkmenistan, many notable archaeologist investigated Yaz ceramic assemblage; A. F. Ganialin and A. A. Maruschenko considered northern pastoralist influence, V. M. Masson it is connected to the Namazga-Tepe VI, but with a break of 100–150 years in-between, while V. Sarianidi that the Yaz I assemblage arrived from eastern Khorasan.
-There three groups of hand-made ware in shape, color of sherd, and the admixture of crushed ceramics into the body of vessels.
+Regarding Turkmenistan, many notable archaeologists investigated Yaz ceramic assemblage; A. F. Ganialin and A. A. Maruschenko considered northern pastoralist influence, V. M. Masson that it is connected to the Namazga-Tepe VI, but with a break of 100–150 years in-between, while V. Sarianidi that the Yaz I assemblage arrived from eastern Khorasan.
+There were differentiated three groups of hand-made ware in shape, color of sherd, and the admixture of crushed ceramics into the body of vessels.
 Recent research confirmed of the three the Masson's thesis that the Yaz I type ceramics in the foothill of Kopet Dag mountain are a natural development of the Late Bronze Age assemblage from Namazga VI period, but without any time lapse and external influence.

 Burials

-Several recent 2008–2012 discoveries of Early Iron Age burials on the sites of Dzharkutan in Surxondaryo Region of Uzbekistan, and Ulug Depe in Turkmenistan shown diverse funerary practices of the Iron Age in Central Asia.
-It shows burials still existed, but were not numerous.
-They were primary, secondary, multiple burials, and silo tombs, divided on seasonal and permanent dwellings.
+Several recent 2008–2012 discoveries of Early Iron Age burials on the sites of Dzharkutan in Surxondaryo Region of Uzbekistan, and Ulug Depe in Turkmenistan showed diverse funerary practices of the Iron Age in Central Asia.
+Burials still existed, but were not numerous.
+There were primary, secondary, multiple burials, and silo tombs, divided on seasonal and permanent dwellings.
 In the silos were buried mostly adult females, while in the others the head was mostly removed, indicating symbolic, cult or social reason.